aecreations/snippets/README.md

 4. Click the gear icon at the top-right corner and then select Install Add-on From File.
 5. Locate the downloaded XPI file and then click Open.
 6. Follow the prompts to finish the installation.

-### To Do

-- Keyboard shortcut in the message composer to display the Snippets popup window
-- [DONE] ~~Extension pref UI for HTML insert mode (as rich text, or with HTML tags)~~
-- [DONE] ~~Detect Clippings JSON file in a user-specified folder location (read the Clippings user pref `extensions.aecreations.clippings.datasource.location` and check for non-empty folder path)~~
-- [DONE] ~~Move all UI strings into messages.json~~
-- Show all snippets in a Snippets context menu in the message composer
-- Replace generic extension icon
-- [DONE] ~~A better popup window, with the unnecessary browser navigation toolbar removed~~